Five Survive: Plot summary

 Five Survive follows six high school seniors going on a road trip during their spring break.
 18 year old Red Kenny, the protagonist, joins her friends on a journey in a borrowed RV, hoping to find some normalcy and fun after experiencing personal challenges, including the death of her mother.
 Red is accompanied by her best friend Maddy, Maddy's brother Oliver, Reyna, and their friends Simon and Arthur.
-As they drive through a desolate part of Pennsylvania, a series of unexpected events turns their holiday into a nightmare.
+As they drive through a desolate part of South Carolina, a series of unexpected events turns their holiday into a nightmare.
 The trouble begins when the group takes a wrong turn and ends up on a desolate road far from their planned route.

 First, the RV gets a flat tire in the middle of nowhere, leaving them stranded without a way to call for help due to poor reception.
 They think they have just hit a sharp rock and while they attempt to fix it, they discover that the damage appears intentional, as if someone had purposely sabotaged their vehicle.
 While outside of the vehicle trying to make sense of what happened to the tires, Red sees something out of the ordinary.
 A small red dot is moving slowly against the RV, coming from somewhere in the forest.
 Before they can make sense of this, they find themselves under attack.
 Someone is shooting at the RV from the darkness.
+The sniper hits the fuel tank, and they are left deserted on the road.

 Panic sets in as they realize they are being targeted.
 Suddenly an unfamiliar voice comes through a hidden walkie-talkie, revealing that someone is out there with a sniper rifle, and they are not just stranded by chance.
 The sniper gives them a chilling ultimatum.
 One of the six holds a secret, and until that secret is revealed, they will not be allowed to leave.
 They must find the truth within the group or none of them will survive.

 At first, the group is in disbelief, thinking it's some sort of sick joke or misunderstanding.
 But when the sniper proves his deadly seriousness by shooting objects near them, their fears are confirmed.
 Trapped and surrounded, the group of teens are forced to take the sniper's demands seriously.
 They realize the sniper knows intimate details about them and is willing to kill if they do not comply.
 The group becomes frantic, searching for the secret that could save their lives.